3F/MvsSln/Readme.md

 Because today it still is the most easy way for complex work with Visual Studio .sln files and its projects (.vcxproj, .csproj., ...).
 Because it's free, because it's open.

-Even if you just need basic accessing to information from the solution data, like: project Guids, paths, solution & projects configurations... or to calcualte map of projects via build order throught our ProjectDependencies helpers.
+Even if you just need the basic access to information from the solution data, like: project Guids, paths, solution & projects configurations, calculating map of projects via build-order throught our ProjectDependencies helpers, etc.

-Control also easily your projects: Reference, ProjectReference, Properties, Import sections, and others.
+You can also control easily all your projects: Reference, ProjectReference, Properties, Import sections, and others.

 Moreover, it has been re-licensed now (LGPLv3 -> MIT) from the vsSolutionBuildEvent projects, so, enjoy with us now.